 She has 15 years' experience here at UCH as an Occupational Therapy Specialist in Hand Therapy/ upper extremity disorders and works closely with our Hand Surgery Clinic physicians to provide a team approach to hand rehabilitation.
 She has additional experience treating peripheral nerve injury, burns and upper extremity amputation/prosthetic training.
 When not at work, she enjoys Colorado – hiking, snowshoeing, doing jigsaw puzzles and spending time with her family and her energetic new black Labrador pup.

 Amy graduated from Saint Francis University of Loretto, PA in 2004 with a Masters in Occupational Therapy.
 Amy worked for Pennsylvania Hospital and Thomas Jefferson University Hospital in Philadelphia in both hospital and inpatient rehabilitation settings.
 At Thomas Jefferson, Amy worked with an interdisciplinary team to operationalize a multi-site pilot study regarding exercise and the geriatric heart failure population.

 In 2010, Amy completed her Doctorate of Occupational Therapy at Temple University.
 Amy has worked with a variety of client populations and currently specializes in treating neurological populations.
 Amy enjoys being outside jogging, hiking, and enjoying the Colorado landscape.

 Catherine Cleary, PT

-Catherine has been a full-time physical therapist for 21 years.
-She graduated from University of Colorado Physical Therapy Program in 1991, and has worked in outpatient orthopedics since then, with the last 14 years at University of Colorado Hospital.
-Catherine enjoys treating the whole person, especially spine disorders and shoulder dysfunctions.
+She worked in outpatient orthopedics for Lutheran Hospital for 7 years, and has spent the past 14 years at University of Colorado Hospital.
+Catherine enjoys treating the whole person, especially musculoskeletal conditions of the spine and shoulder.